department-of-veterans-affairs/va.gov-team/products/ask-va/design/Similarities and differences between categories.md

 ### `Education benefits and work study` aka "I'm Different" 👽

-The `Education benefits and work study` category is forks depending if `Topic` = `Veteran Readiness and Employment` or `Topic` = [all other topics].
+The `Education benefits and work study` category forks depending on whether `Topic` = `Veteran Readiness and Employment` or `Topic` = [all other topics].

-If `Topic` = `Veteran Readiness and Employment`, then it follows the same pattern as `Category` = `Veteran Readiness and Employment`.
+If `Topic` = `Veteran Readiness and Employment`, then it follows the same pattern as `Category` = `Veteran Readiness and Employment` ([see above]((https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Similarities%20and%20differences%20between%20categories.md#life-insurance-aka-the-vanilla-flow-))).

-But if `Topic` ≠ `Veteran Readiness and Employment`, then it follows a pattern that's unique to `Education`.
+But if `Topic` ≠ `Veteran Readiness and Employment`, then it's structure is unique to `Education`, and:
+- it does not fork into the same four sections as **The Vanilla Flow**

-But the `Education benefits and work study` category does not follow this pattern.
-Instead, it asks the submitters relationship to the Veteran in order to determine whether it's a business or personal relationship.
+- it asks the submitter's relationship to the Veteran in order to determine whether it's a **business or personal relationship**
-- For most topics (besides `Veteran Readiness and Employment`) in this category, there is no
+- it includes [Select: State of school]
+- if it's a personal relationship, it includes [Select: State of residency]
+- if it's a business relationship, it includes [Search Facility: VA Medical Center]
+-

 Review this category here:
 - [Design requirements: Education](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1695420804280/52101311ba374dec5e60aa33de63a2fe7f16102b?sender=u65f0a75fc7c68f2a5a2a9545)